danielfernandesp/Kaggle-Competitions/House Prices - Advanced Regression Techniques/readme.md

 ## 🛄 Submission

 The final predictions were generated from the stacking ensemble and submitted to Kaggle.
-The submission file was prepared in `Final_Model_Submission.ipynb`.
+The submission file was prepared in `submission_1_random_forest.csv`.

 ---